Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Introduction

 \section{Introduction}

-The possibility of group decisions being better than those of even benevolent experts is a powerful argument for social institutions ranging from representative democracy to markets \citep{aristotle_politics_1967,landemore_democratic_2012,hayek_use_1945,treynor_market_1987,page_difference_2007}.
-Because high quality group decisions are possible when the underlying initial individual judgments vary substantially, there are many examples of ``crowd wisdom'' \citep{surowiecki_wisdom_2004} and efforts to marshal it for public and private benefit \citep[c.f.][]{dreber_using_2015,cowgill_corporate_2015,wolfers_prediction_2004}.
-A salient example of crowd wisdom is the fact that the average expectation for the inflation rate in 12 months time of a random sample of U.S. households does well predicting changes in the rate in spite of households' limited macro-economic knowledge and focus on individual circumstances \citep{curtin_consumer_2019, verbrugge_whose_2021}.
-In fact, households predicted the inflation surge of 2021-2022 \citep{sablik_forecasting_2021,glover_disagreement_2022} while central bankers and other experts downplayed the possibility, demonstrating the power of aggregating diverse knowledge and judgments.

-The precise distributions of individual judgments that can be associated with wise crowds are many \citep{larrick_intuitions_2006,davis-stober_when_2014}, but it is generally assumed that group accuracy increases when more individual deviations from the true value are independent and unsystematic in aggregate \citep{hong_groups_2004,larrick_intuitions_2006,hertwig_ecological_2019}.
-These two assumptions ensure the presence of predictive diversity---the average squared error from the crowd mean---which, according to the diversity prediction theorem \citep{hong_groups_2004,page_difference_2007}, cancels out individual error\footnote{The theorem is colloquially written as "group error = individual error - predictive diversity" which makes clear the intuition that the more evenly estimates are spread around the true value, the smaller the crowd error, no matter how large some individual errors are.
-Mathematically, it is expressed as $(C- Y_t)^2 = \frac{\sum_{i=0}^n(x_i - Y_t)^2}{n} - \frac{\sum_{i=0}^n( x_i - C )^2}{n}$, where $Y_t$ is the true value, $x_i$ is the prediction of the $i$th crowd member and $C = \frac{\sum_{i=0}^n x_i}{n}$.}.
+The possibility of group decisions being more accurate than those of individual experts is a powerful argument for social institutions ranging from representative democracy to markets \citep{aristotle_politics_1967,landemore_democratic_2012,hayek_use_1945,treynor_market_1987,page_difference_2007} and the impetus for efforts to marshal ``crowd wisdom'' for public and private benefit \citep[c.f.][]{wolfers_prediction_2004,dreber_using_2015,cowgill_corporate_2015}.
+There are many conditions that give rise to crowd wisdom \citep{larrick_intuitions_2006,davis-stober_when_2014}, but it is generally assumed that crowd accuracy increases when individual deviations from the true value are independent \citep{hong_groups_2004,larrick_intuitions_2006,hertwig_ecological_2019}.
+Independent deviations ensure errors are distributed, which allows some individuals' errors to cancel each other out.
+The diversity prediction theorem \citep{hong_groups_2004,page_difference_2007}, colloquially written as \textit{group error = individual error - predictive diversity}, quantifies this cancellation as predictive diversity---the average squared error from the group mean\footnote{The identity is $(C- Y)^2 = \frac{1}{n}\sum_{i}^n(x_i - Y)^2 - \frac{1}{n}\sum_{i}^n( x_i - C )^2$, where $Y$ is the true value, $x_i$ is the prediction of the $i^\text{th}$ crowd member and $C = \frac{1}{n}\sum_{i}^n x_i$.}.